 Families living in or near Jefferson County may want to visit the Shangri La Botanical Gardens and Nature Center in Beaumont.
 This is a very accessible place.
 The entry fee is $5, and $2 for children ages 4-9.
 Children will love learning about science and nature.
 In the Children’s Garden, vegetables grow in raised rectangular beds.
 Children can touch and smell different plants in the Sensory Garden.
 They can look for various birds at the bird blind.
 They might even spot an alligator!
 The Nature Center offers EcoRangers summer camps for students in grades 1-9.

 By visiting the Texas Association of Counties site, you can find recreation & attractions like the local libraries, parks and museums in your county.
-Don’t forget to check for events at Region 2, Piney Woods & Upper Gulf Coast for other events in your area.
-And under Navigating Daily Life, you will find Tips for Public Outings.
+Don’t forget to check our Find Services, Groups, and Events page for other events in your area.
+Under Navigating Daily Life, you will find Tips for Public Outings.